WansooChoi/WansooChoi.github.io/_pages/about.md

   - /about.html
 ---

+Hello!

-PhD Candidate in Finance at the University at Buffalo.
+I am a PhD Candidate in Finance at the University at Buffalo.

-My research interests include market microstructure, information asymmetry, and hedge funds.
+My research focuses on market microstructure, including informed trading, execution quality, and retail trade classification.
+I am also broadly interested in sophisticated investors such as hedge funds.
+I look forward to exploring option spreads.